Blog

 If you’ve ever had a dark spot linger for months after a pimple has healed, you’ve experienced post-inflammatory hyperpigmentation (PIH).
 It can also result from scratches or other skin inflammation.
 Microneedling is fantastic for this because it speeds up cell turnover, helping your skin shed old, discolored cells more quickly to make way for new ones.
 By stimulating this renewal process, Corrective Microneedling™ can significantly reduce the appearance of these frustrating marks and help restore a more even complexion.

-Melasma and Hormonal Spots
+Addressing Stubborn Melasma and Hormonal Patches

 Melasma appears as patchy brown or grayish-brown spots, often on the cheeks, forehead, and upper lip, and is notoriously difficult to treat because it’s tied to hormones and sun exposure.
 While it can be stubborn, studies show that microneedling is a major advancement in managing this condition.
 By promoting deeper product absorption and stimulating controlled skin regeneration without using heat (which can sometimes worsen melasma), microneedling offers a promising path to breaking up this deep-set pigment and achieving a clearer, more uniform skin tone.

-Sun Damage and Age Spots
+Reversing Sun Damage and Fading Age Spots

 Years of sun exposure can leave behind a constellation of dark spots, often called sun spots or age spots.
 Microneedling is excellent at addressing this type of sun damage.
 The treatment works by building new collagen, which helps repair and restore your skin’s structure and appearance.
 As your skin heals and regenerates following a session, the new, healthy cells gradually replace the sun-damaged ones.
 This process not only helps lighten those dark spots but can also improve overall skin texture, giving you a brighter and more youthful look.

-Discoloration from Acne Scars
+Evening Out Skin Tone from Acne Scars

 Some acne scars leave behind not just a change in texture but also a lasting discoloration that can be red, purple, or brown.
 Microneedling tackles both issues at once.
 The process helps break down old, tough scar tissue while new collagen production works to fill in pitted areas.
 As the skin remodels itself, the discoloration associated with the scar fades, leading to a smoother and more even-toned surface.
 It’s a powerful way to make those reminders of past breakouts much less noticeable, improving both skin tone and texture simultaneously.